PharmaCielo Announces TSX Venture Listing and Provides Corporate Update

 During fiscal 2019, PharmaCielo will focus on:

-- completion of its 2,300 m[2 ](24,757 ft[2]) GMP[2] certified Research and Technology Centre oil processing and product innovation facility;
+- completion of its 2,300 m2 (24,757 ft2) GMP[2] certified Research and Technology Centre oil processing and product innovation facility;

 - receipt of registration from the Colombian Ministry of Agriculture for multiple cannabis strains - confirming unrestricted ownership of unique plant genetics for mass cultivation and oil extraction;